helloitsjoe/module-federation-example/README.md

 A simple example using module federation to include the same header on two different apps.

-This project is essentially the same as the [basic-host-remote](https://github.com/module-federation/module-federation-examples/tree/master/basic-host-remote) example, but I changed some values in the webpack configs and added comments since I can't find API documentation anywhere.
+This project is essentially the same as the Module Federation [basic-host-remote](https://github.com/module-federation/module-federation-examples/tree/master/basic-host-remote) example, but I changed some values in the webpack configs and added comments since I can't find API documentation anywhere.